dirkintelligence/pswmeter/README.md

 ## Updates

 **v1.2** ::: Dec 23, 2024 by dirkintelligence
-- Updated: colorcode and labels
+Updated:
-- Updated: score 3 can be accepted, score lower than 3 should be diclined
+- The logic has been adjusted slightly:
-- Updated: minimum length is now 10 characters and is mandatory to reach score 3
+- If minimum length (default 10) is not reached, score remains below 3
-- Updated docs folder and READMY.md file
+- Special characters also increase the scoring
+- Score < 3: Password insecure, should not be accepted
+- Score 3 ok
+- Score 4 great
-- Added: minimal check for most common password phrases (10 characters) e.g. test123456
+- Minimal protection against common phrases, e.g. test123456
+Added:
-- Added: PHP function in folder php, scoring with same conditions
+- PHP and PYTHON function to evaluate the password using the same logic.
-- Added: Phyton function in folder phyton, scoring with same conditions
+- JavaScript is therefore used for visual preparation, the security check is done in php or python

 **v1.1** ::: Aug 23, 2019
 - Added: custom event dispatching on updateScore function.